Robert Clive: War with Siraj Ud Daulah

 As Britain and France were once more at war, Clive sent the fleet up the river against the French colony of Chandannagar, while he besieged it by land.
 There was a strong incentive to capture the colony, as capture of a previous French settlement near Pondicherry had yielded the combined forces prizes valued at £130,000.
 After consenting to the siege, the Nawab unsuccessfully sought to assist the French.
 Some officials of the Nawab's court formed a confederacy to depose him.
 Mir Jafar, the Nawab's commander-in-chief, led the conspirators.
-With Admiral Watson, Governor Drake and Mr. Watts, Clive made a gentlemen's agreement in which it was agreed to give the office of viceroy of Bengal, Bihar and Odisha to Mir Jafar, who was to pay £1,000,000 to the company for its losses in Calcutta and the cost of its troops, £500,000 to the British inhabitants of Calcutta, £200,000 to the native inhabitants, and £70,000 to its Armenian merchants.
+With Admiral Watson, Governor Drake and Mr. Watts, Clive made a gentlemen's agreement in which it was agreed to give the office of viceroy of Bengal, Bihar and Odisha to Mir Jafar, who was to pay £1 million to the company for its losses in Calcutta and the cost of its troops, £500,000 to the British inhabitants of Calcutta, £200,000 to the native inhabitants, and £70,000 to its Armenian merchants.

-Clive employed Umichand, a rich Bengali trader, as an agent between Mir Jafar and the British officials.
+Clive employed Umichand, a rich trader, as an agent between Mir Jafar and the British officials.
 Umichand threatened to betray Clive unless he was guaranteed, in the agreement itself, £300,000.
 To dupe him a fictitious agreement was shown to him with a clause to this effect.
 Admiral Watson refused to sign it.
 Clive deposed later to the House of Commons that, "to the best of his remembrance, he gave the gentleman who carried it leave to sign his name upon it; his lordship never made any secret of it; he thinks it warrantable in such a case, and would do it again a hundred times; he had no interested motive in doing it, and did it with a design of disappointing the expectations of a rapacious man."